raspberrypilearning/codebreaker/en/step_5.md

         freq[letter] += 1
 --- /code ---

-looks at each of the letters in your message `text`, and if the letter appears in your frequency list it adds 1 to that letter's value.
+This section of code looks at each of the letters in your message `text`, and if the letter appears in your frequency list it adds 1 to that letter's value.
 The more times a letter appears, the higher that value will be.
 Once you know how often each letter appears, you can then convert from this count to a percentage of the whole message (since you know the length).

+--- /collapse ---

 --- task ---

-On line 40, under the comment that reads `# Convert from counts to percentages` make sure to keep the indentation and type:
+Create On line 40, make sure to keep the indentation and type:

 --- code ---
 ---